nathanielcompton/django-docker-webapp-demo/README.md

     - Integration of things like: notifications, communication channels, etc.
     - CI/CD automation retries
     - Better mobile support
+    - Add API structure documentation (i.e. a `swagger.yml` file) with [OAS v3.0] spec.
 - ```Anything you did to make make the application your own.```
-  - Lots of time spent on architecture and organization
+  - Lots of time spent on architecture and organization.
+  - The addition of: Docker, Github CI/CD, Python Poetry (`pyproject.toml`), etc.
-  - Also, please visit the "THROWBACK" Easter egg website
+  - Also, please visit the `Throwback` Easter egg website.

 ## Final Thoughts